godotengine/godot-docs/learning/scripting/visual_script/visual_script_basics.rst

 *Data Ports* ports contain typed values.
 Types can be any regular Godot types, such as a boolean, an integer, a string, a Vector3, an array, any Object or Scene Node, etc.
 A *Data Port* on the right side of a node is considered an output, while, a port on the left side is an input.
-Connecting them allows to transfer information from a node to the next.
+Connecting them allows information to transfer to the next node.

 Not all *Data Port* types are compatible and will allow connections, though.
 Pay special attention to colors and icons, as each type has a different representation: